-The Board approved the establishment of two Sub-Committees comprising all Independent Directors to assist the Board to screen details to achieve operational efficiency.
-Additionally, to perform their duties transparently and independently, the Chairman of the Board is neither a Chairman nor a member of both committees as follows:
+The Board approved the establishment of two Sub-Committees comprising all Independent Directors, which are Audit, Risk and Corporate Governance Committee and Nomination and Remuneration Committee, to assist the Board to screen details to achieve operational efficiency.
+Additionally, in late 2023 the Board of Directors approved the establishment of one Sub-Committee having one director as chairman of the committee, which is Sustainability Committee.
+However, to perform their duties transparently and independently, the Chairman of the Board is neither a Chairman nor a member of such committees as follows: